Local and Modern Methods of Crude Palm Oil Extraction

 A man milling the palm fruits after steaming and sterilizing

-Another method used by people who don’t have a locally constructed miller to extract crude palm oil is the marching method.
+Also, another method used by people who don’t have a locally constructed miller to extract crude palm oil is the marching method.

 A woman marches on steamed palm fruits as a method of milling the palm fruits